spacekookie/SuperUI/README.md

 ```

-The next thing you need to implement is a `Container` implementation.
+The next thing you need to provide is a `Container` implementation.
 You should keep all your UI setup code in the `initialise(Stage parent)` function as that is called once after creation of the Container.
 UI initialisation follows the same principles as Scene2D.ui however with some modifications.
 As `Actor` classes are wrapped into `Item`'s for metadata matching and management the creation process is a little more...complex.

 ```java